• Menu

 What About the Rest of the Pregnant Woman?

-While the immune system plays a role in all of this, you have to remember the pregnant woman has a LOT of changes going on.
+While the immune system plays a role in all of this, you have to remember the pregnant patients have a LOT of changes going on in their body beyond their immune system change.

 Pregnant People Need Lots of Water

 Turns out growing a human is very water-heavy.
 If/when you get sick you need lots of fluids for both you and the baby.
-When you lose fluids — like in the case of food poisoning it can be really problematic.
+When you lose fluids — like in the case of food poisoning it can be really problematic — putting you at an increased risk for dehydration.

 Pregnant People Have Less Lung Space